mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 The `Action Microflow` is executed by clicking the **Send** button.
 It handles the interaction between the LLM connectors and the Conversational UI entities.
 The **USE_ME** folder included in the Conversational UI module contains example action microflows for both [OpenAI](/appstore/modules/genai/openai/) and [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
 You can copy these microflows and modify them for your use cases, or use them directly for test purposes.

 Add the action microflow to an existing `ProviderConfig` by using the **Set Chat Action** toolbox action.
-Note that the action does not commit the object, so you must also add a step to commit it after.
+Note that this action does not commit the object, so you must also add a step to commit it after.

 #### Creating a Custom Action Microflow

+A typical action microflow is responsible for the following:
+* Convert the `ChatContext` with user input to a `Request` structure for the chat completions operation
+* Retrieve the connection details (i.e. credentials, configuration, ...) for the operation
+* Execute the chat completions operation for the LLM of choice
+* Update the `ChatContext` strucutre based on the response

 If you want to create your own custom action microflow, keep the following considerations in mind:

-* Only one input parameter of [ChatContext](#chat-context) is accepted.
+* Only one input parameter of [ChatContext](#chat-context) or a specialization is accepted.
 * The return type needs to be a `Success` Boolean.
 * Use the [request operations](#request-operations) to facilitate the interaction between the chat context and the model.
 * When creating the `ProviderConfig`, use [Set Chat Action](#set-action-microflow) to set the microflow.